The road to perfection lies in constructive criticism and good feedback, and it is true to any profession — web design included.

 Client: “All of them.”

-Make the questions manageable by narrowing their focus.
+Make the questions manageable by narrowing the client’s focus.
 Then, keep asking questions until you know exactly what’s driving the rejection.
 Make sure to listen to their response and take notes so you don’t miss anything.

 In addition to helping you get crystal-clear on what needs to be fixed, it should also change their mindset from “everything is wrong and I hate it” to “okay, we just need different photos”.